 Teaching Requirement for Ph.D.
 Students

-Ph.D. students are required to teach at least one course in the college of IS&T at the undergraduate level during their Ph.D. studies.
-The teaching should preferably be done during the second year of studies.
-The Ph.D. student's instructor evaluations received in the course will be reviewed and evaluated by the course mentor and the doctoral program committee.
+Ph.D. students are required to teach at least one course in the college of IS&T at the undergraduate level as instructor of record during their Ph.D. studies.
+The teaching is typically done during the second or third year of studies.
+The Ph.D. student's instructor evaluations received in the course are reviewed and evaluated by the course mentor and the doctoral program committee.
 Subsequent teaching assignments will be provided based on the Ph.D. student's performance, needs, interests and availability of courses.

 Computer Science Courses

 - CIST 2100 Organizations, Applications and Technology

 - CIST 2500 Introduction to Applied Statistics for IS&T

 - ISQA 3310 Managing the Data Base Environment

 - ITIN 1100 Intro to IT Innovation